 The Directors' view is that only a cataclysmic financial crisis affecting the global economy could have an impact on this assessment.
-Whilst there is currently uncertainty in the markets following the UK referendum result to leave the European Union, the Directors do not believe that this will have a long term impact on the viability of the Company and its ability to continue in operation.

 Strategic Report: Corporate Information (continued)

 Future developments

 While the future performance of the Company is mainly dependent on the performance of international financial markets which are subject to various external factors, the Board's intention is that the Company will continue to pursue its stated investment objective and strategy explained earlier.
 The Chairman's Statement and Fund Manager's Report provide commentary on the outlook for the Company.